eduardlio/learn-js-through-web/readme.md

 - Yeah.

-Bees are funny.
+BEES are funny.
 If we didn't laugh, we'd cry with what we have to deal with.